bwengren/bryspark/README.md

   - `/index.html`
   	- Style Guide, visiual proof of concept (not wired into any JavaScript)
   - `/poc.html`
-  	- Functional proof of concept
+  	- Functional proof of concept.
+Poke around.
+Most things are wired up.

 ###### SCSS
   - `scss/app.scss`